ant-design/ant-design-pro-site/docs/authority-management.en-US.md

 Authority Management control is one of the common requirements in the background system.
 You can use the permission control components provided by us to implement some basic permission control functions.
 The scaffold also contains several simple examples to provide reference.

-## Authorization component Authorized

-This is the basis for scaffolding rights management.
-The basic idea is to determine whether to display normal rendering content or abnormal content by comparing the current permissions and access permissions.
-For details, see [Authorized Documentation](/components/Authorized).

 ## Applications

 Through the application of data organization and permission components, the scaffold implements basic rights management.
 The following briefly introduces the application of several common scenarios.

-> The basic encapsulation of the RenderAuthorized function of component export in the scaffold (https://github.com/ant-design/ant-design-pro/blob/master/src/utils/Authorized.js) The permissions (mock data), so when using in the scaffold, do not need to pay attention to the current permissions.
+> The basic encapsulation of the RenderAuthorized function of component export in the [scaffold](https://github.com/ant-design/ant-design-pro/blob/33f562974d1c72e077652223bd816a57933fe242/src/utils/Authorized.ts) The permissions (mock data), so when using in the scaffold, do not need to pay attention to the current permissions.

 ### Menu and router permission

-For permission control of certain menus, just go to the router configuration file [router.config.js](https://github.com/ant-design/ant-design-pro/blob/master/src/config/router.config.js).
+For permission control of certain menus, just go to the router configuration file [config.ts](https://github.com/ant-design/ant-design-pro/blob/33f562974d1c72e077652223bd816a57933fe242/config/config.ts).
 The menu item sets the authority attribute, which represents the access permission of the route.
 In the route generation file, page components will be wrapped by `Authorized` by default for judgment processing.

 ```js
 {